 Seeing Ourselves in Characters

-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Allison Malcolm and will benefit 110 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Allison Malcolm and will benefit 110 students.

 With a new, more modern collection of fiction books, third grade students' engagement will increase as they can see themselves in the books they are reading and discussing.
 Teachers will have more opportunity for deeper discussions among students about characters, plot and theme.

-This grant under Physical Education Curriculum was awarded to Lisa Yost and will benefit 700 students this coming year.
+This grant under Physical Education Curriculum was awarded to Lisa Yost and will benefit 700 students.

 Scootin' Boogie with Students in PE!
 The use of scooters creates fun active games and activities for students of all ages.
 Focusing on coordination, core strength and spatial awareness along with competition, the Scootin' Boogie Grant engages the entire student body.